1944 (film): Plot

 The film opens in July 1944 on the Tannenberg Line in Estonia, where a unit of Estonian Waffen-SS soldiers are fighting the advancing Red Army.
 A visit by a Nazi official, who hands out signed photographs of Hitler, attracts ridicule.
 The Soviet forces are superior in numbers of tanks and infantry and the German forces have to retreat through streams of civilian refugees.
 After a ferocious battle, the victors are a Red Army Estonian unit.

 As they bury the dead of both sides in a mass grave, an Estonian in the Red Army called Jüri searches the body of an Estonian in the German forces called Karl and finds an unposted letter to Karl's sister Aino in Tallinn.
 When the Soviets capture the city, he delivers the letter in person and he and Aino become friendly, which incurs the enmity of his unit's political officer.
-Back fighting on the Sõrve Peninsula during the Moonsund operation in November, his unit captures a group of sixteen-year-old Estonian boys in German uniform.
+Back fighting on the Sõrve Peninsula during the Moonsund operation in November, Jüri's unit captures a group of sixteen-year-old Estonian boys in German uniform.
 The political officer orders Jüri to kill them all and, when he questions the decision, shoots Jüri dead.
 The officer himself is executed by one of Jüri's comrades seconds later.
 On Jüri's body, a comrade finds an unposted letter to Aino which he, when he has a spell of leave, delivers in person.